luisfariass/Fatemeh-Hosseinigoki/README.md

 * B.Sc. in Electrical Engineering, _Shahid Bahonar University of Kerman_, Iran, 2007-2011

 ### Publications
+* F. Hosseinigoki and O. Kosut, Capacity of Gaussian Arbitrarily-Varying Fading Channels, close to submission to CISS conference 2019.

+* F. Hosseinigoki and O. Kosut, Gaussian Arbitrarily-Varying Channel Capacity Using List Decoding, close to submission to Entropy, Open Access Journal.

 * F. Hosseinigoki and O. Kosut, [Capacity of the Gaussian Arbitrarily-Varying Channel with List Decoding](https://ieeexplore.ieee.org/document/8437866), in _IEEE International Symposium on Information Theory (ISIT)_, pp. 471-475, Vail, CO, Jun.
 2018.

 * F. Hosseinigoki and O. Kosut, [The Gaussian Interference Channel in the Presence of Malicious Jammers](https://arxiv.org/pdf/1712.04133.pdf), submitted to _IEEE Transaction on Information Theory_ on Dec.
 2017.